kfan21/EoRaS/README.md

 <div>

 # Code and Checkpoints
-We release the code of EoRaS [here](https://github.com/amazon-science/efficient-object-centric-representation-amodal-segmentation
+We release the codes, datasets and checkpoints of EoRaS [here](https://github.com/amazon-science/efficient-object-centric-representation-amodal-segmentation
 )

 # Citation